COMPOSER

 Bio

 Bandera’s orchestral work Materia Prima, which was premiered in 2023 at Carnegie Hall by the American Composers Orchestra, was described by the New York Classical Review as having “one of the most immersive and elegant transitions from nothingness to complexity that one has heard.”
-His music has been performed by groups such as the Orchestra of St. Luke’s, the American Composers Orchestra, the Albany Symphony, the Westside Chamber Players, the Illinois Philharmonic Orchestra, Dogs of Desire, Mivos Quartet, ~Nois, Ensemble Linea, Hotel Elefant, Earspace, Hebrides Ensemble, Nebula Ensemble, and Omnibus Ensemble.
+His music has been performed by groups such as the Orchestra of St. Luke’s, the American Composers Orchestra, the Chicago Composers Orchestra, the Albany Symphony, the Westside Chamber Players, the Illinois Philharmonic Orchestra, Dogs of Desire, the International Contemporary Ensemble, Mivos Quartet, the ~Nois and Cerus saxophone quartets, Ensemble Linea, Hotel Elefant, Earspace, Hebrides Ensemble, Nebula Ensemble, and Omnibus Ensemble.
 In 2022, his piece Meristem was performed by the Hastings Philharmonic Orchestra during their “On the Road” tour across South East England.
+Recently, his dissertation composition sic rerum summa novatur semper was premiered by the Chicago Composers Orchestra.

 He has been a fellow at Copland House’s CULTIVATE, Orchestra of St Luke’s DeGaetano Composition Institute, Composers Conference, and the Underwood New Music Readings.
 He has also been a resident composer at the Black House Collective New Music Workshop and has attended the Delian Academy for New Music and Time of Music (Musiikin aika).
+His music has been performed at festivals and conferences such as the 34th International Review of Composers in Belgrade, Serbia, NUNC!
+6, the Ear Taxi Festival, the Midwest Graduate Music Consortium’s 29th annual conference, the American Music Festival, the Walden School’s Young Musicians Program, and the Remus Georgescu International Music Festival in Timișoara, Romania.

 Bandera holds degrees from the Peabody Institute (MM) and Montclair State University (BM).
 He is currently pursuing a PhD in Composition and Music Technology at Northwestern University, where he received the William T. Faricy Award and has taught courses in aural skills, composition, and notation software.
 His mentors have included Elizabeth Brown, Dean Drummond, Marcos Balter, Kevin Puts, Alex Mincek, and Hans Thomalla.